My Flying Page

 When I decided to start to learn to fly helicopters I had to sell the TB10 share to raise some funds for training but I bought a small share in the Oldbus Flying Group’s Piper Archer (PA28) G-BMIW.

-I still fly IW for about 30 hours a year, mainly longer trips and I have now logged just under 300 hours in her..
+I still fly IW for about 30 hours a year, mainly longer trips and I have now logged over 300 hours in her..

 A few years ago she was re-sprayed to red and white.

 In May 2009 I had a fantastic trip to the Shetlands and